 Agoda has a good range of places to rent in every city in Argentina.
 Agoda isn’t as well known in the US or Europe as some other booking sites but in emerging economies, Asia, and South America it’s a very popular hotel and flight aggregator.

 Homeaway is a good option for 1-2 week vacations in anything from apartments to entire estancias.
 From bargain basement to luxury there’s a good range to choose from in every corner of the country.

-Sharing an apartment is another good option if you don't mind losing the odd bit of food from the refrigerator, and other people's toenails in the shower.
-Sharing an apartment, and even a room, can be a great way to practise your Spanish.
-Even if you're sharing with other non-native Spanish speakers it's easy enough to set rules whereby everyone must speak Spanish only.
-Even if you don't implement any language schools sharing an apartment is a great way to meet people.
+Sharing an apartment is another good option if you don’t mind losing the odd bit of food from the refrigerator, and other people’s toenails in the shower.
+Sharing an apartment, and even a room, can be a great way to practice your Spanish.
+Even if you’re sharing with other non-native Spanish speakers it’s easy enough to set rules whereby everyone must speak Spanish only.
+Even if you don’t implement any language schools sharing an apartment is a great way to meet locals and other foreigners.
 Try EasyRoomMate/CompartoDepto.com and search for any large town in Argentina.

-Two slightly unusual options, but ones that could work for the right people are both based on house-sitting.
-The house sitter minds the owner's home and usually does some chores, and sometimes maintenance, while the owner is away.
-Housecarers.com doesn't have too many options but is worth a look as competition will be small.
-TrustedHouseSitters.com is aimed at animal lovers that are willing to care for the house owner's pets while staying in their home.
+Two slightly unusual options are both based on house-sitting.
+The house sitter minds the owner’s home and usually does some chores, and sometimes maintenance, while the owner is away.
+Housecarers.com doesn’t have too many options but is worth a look as competition will be small.
+TrustedHouseSitters.com is aimed at animal lovers that are willing to care for the house owner’s pets while staying in their home.

 Most of the options in the Buenos Aires section can be applied to other towns in Argentina.
 The key is to be very patient.
 Like most Latin American countries the pace is slower and people don’t like to be rushed.
 Showing that you have patience and are committed is the best advice.
 Having some Spanish helps a lot.
 Good luck with your search and if you need some more advice drop me a line on the contact page or leave a comment below!